DwellerComplex/godot-snake2d/addons/snake_2d/README.md

 You can for example make a snake follow another snake.
 If no target_node is assigned, it will default to target the mouse position.

+#### Trails
+There is no pinning functionality in the SnakeBody2D but the properties used in the SnakeBody2D.arrive() function can be changed to work almost like a pin.
+I found the following values to work ok:
+* Assign a Target Node where the trail should attach.
+* Arrive Distance = 5.
+* Arrive Slowdown Distance = 10.
+Should always be higher than Arrive Distance.
+* Arrive Slowdown Factor = 20.
+* This can be a bit tricky but adjust Max Speed depending on how fast the body moves.
+Then adjust the extra properties for damping and compression so that the trail shortens as the snake slows down.

 #### Line2D
 Want a Line2D instead of sprites?
 Add a Line2D node as child of SnakeBody2D.
 With a Line2D you can adjust width along the body of the snake and even give it a gradient or a repeating texture.